Caches store copies of files in order to deliver them more quickly where they are needed.

 A CDN, or content delivery network, caches content (such as images, videos, or webpages) in proxy servers that are located closer to end users than origin servers.
 (A proxy server is a server that receives requests from clients and passes them along to other servers.)
 Because the servers are closer to the user making the request, a CDN is able to deliver content more quickly.

 Think of a CDN as being like a chain of grocery stores: Instead of going all the way to the farms where food is grown, which could be hundreds of miles away, shoppers go to their local grocery store, which still requires some travel but is much closer.
 Because grocery stores stock food from faraway farms, grocery shopping takes minutes instead of days.
 Similarly, CDN caches 'stock' the content that appears on the Internet so that webpages load much more quickly.

 When a user requests content from a website using a CDN, the CDN fetches that content from an origin server, and then saves a copy of the content for future requests.
 Cached content remains in the CDN cache as long as users continue to request it.

-When websites respond to CDN servers with the requested content, they attach information to the content that will let the servers know how long to store it.
-This information is stored in a part of the response called the HTTP header, and it specifies for how many seconds, minutes, or hours content will be cached.
-This is known as the Time-To-Live (TTL).
+When websites respond to CDN servers with the requested content, they attach the content’s TTL as well, letting the servers know how long to store it.
+The TTL is stored in a part of the response called the HTTP header, and it specifies for how many seconds, minutes, or hours content will be cached.
 When the TTL expires, the cache removes the content.
 Some CDNs will also purge files from the cache early if the content is not requested for a while, or if a CDN customer manually purges certain content.

 DNS caching takes place on DNS servers.
-The servers store recent DNS lookups in their cache so that they don't have to query nameservers and can instantly reply with the IP address of a domain.
+The servers store recent DNS lookups in their cache so that they do not have to query nameservers and can instantly reply with the IP address of a domain.